 As a young person, Ruth longed to learn to play the piano, but due to the Depression, money was scarce and piano lessons were not something her family could afford.
 As an adult, she gave her money to allow other young people to enjoy musical opportunities regardless of financial need.
 “I like to think that this academy is in honor of my deceased husband, Bob, as he too was a student at the Wittenberg School of Music,” Bayley said.

-2022 Bayley Music Experience will be held June 13-17 on Wittenberg campus from 9 a.m. to 12 p.m.
-Only a limited number of participants will be able to attend this year.
+2023 Bayley Music Experience will be held June 12-16 on Wittenberg campus from 9 a.m. to 12 p.m.
 Acceptance will be based on the date of receipt of the completed application and fee.

-Emphasis will be on various string instruments, percussion and keyboard.
-For safety reasons, no voice or wind instruments will be included this year; however vocalists and wind players may attend and gain valuable musicianship.
+Emphasis will be on various string, percussion, keyboard, wind instruments and the singing voice.
 The seven elements of music: Rhythm, Melody, Harmony, Timbre, Dynamics, Texture, and Form will have important significance.

 Students will be placed in small groups to receive instruction focusing on refining music reading skills and techniques.